getodk/web-forms/packages/web-forms/README.md

 ### Project Structure

-Below is the simplified file structure for ODK XForms and testing:
+Below is the simplified file structure:

 ```
 web-forms/